Why Most People Fail to Track Progress

 Method 3: Body Measurements

-Take measurements with a fabric tape measure every 4-6 weeks:
+Take measurements every 4-6 weeks:

 Method 4: Strength Benchmarks